 Gene Therapy by Gene Addition and Gene Editing

-Modern molecular biology provides tools that can be used to develop an autologous, curative treatment for most if not all patients with SCD, and many dedicated scientists and clinicians are working diligently to bring a safe, efficacious, and cost-effective solution to individuals suffering from ...
+Modern molecular biology provides tools that can be used to develop an autologous, curative treatment for most if not all patients with SCD, and many dedicated scientists and clinicians are working diligently to bring a safe, efficacious, and cost-effective solution to individuals suffering from this debilitating ...